-During the last years, Estonia has stepped up its activities related to UNESCO.
-The Estonian National Commission for UNESCO has been reformed efficiently and applications have been submitted for entering objects into various UNESCO programmes and lists.
-Estonia has also been selected, for the first time, as a member of intergovernmental committees of two conventions: the World Heritage Convention in 2009 (and previously, the Convention for the Safeguarding of the Intangible Cultural Heritage in 2006), which allows Estonia to contribute to joint efforts, while emphasising and developing the corresponding fields at home (e.g. mapping of Estonian intangible cultural heritage and the creation of a web-based register available to the public).Estonia is renewing the Estonian Official Development Cooperation and Humanitarian Aid Strategy to include cultural and creative industries in priority areas and also to place UNESCO activities at the heart of the Strategy.
+The Estonian National Commission for UNESCO applications has been submitted for entering objects into various UNESCO programmes and lists.
+Estonia has also been selected as a member of intergovernmental committees of two conventions: the Convention for the Safeguarding of the Intangible Cultural Heritage in 2006 and the World Heritage Convention in 2009-2013, which allows Estonia to contribute to joint efforts, while emphasising and developing the corresponding fields at home (mapping of Estonian intangible cultural heritage and the creation of a public web-based register).
 The UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions is implemented and monitored by the Cultural Heritage Department of the Tallinn City Government.

 In 2011, Tallinn was the European Capital of Culture, along with Turku (in Finland).
 In 2024, the title of the European Capital of Culture will be awarded to three cities, including Tartu from Estonia.